bradfrost/atomic-design/chapter-1.md

 - Lacking a clear methodology.
 Spray of modules

 ## In search of a methodology
+- Evolving beyond the page metaphor
 - Recap modularity as a trend.
+- Framework pros and cons
+- Design systems benefits and challenges
+- The need for a methodology

 Lorem ipsum dolar yadda yadda yadda to be continued…